mapbender/mapbender-documentation/en/elements/basic/dataupload.rst

 Data Upload
 ***********

-With the Data Upload you can use polygons and multipolygons you already have in a file format, without having to do it manually inside Mapbender.
+The *Data Upload* element lets you upload geodata points, lines, polygons, and multipolygons.

-Files in GeoJSON, KML, GML and GPX format are accepted with drag and drop or from your files.
+Supported file formats are GeoJSON, KML, GML, and GPX.
+You can either choose a fitting CRS or use the feature *Determine projection automatically*.

-Additionally, you either choose a CRS or let Mapbender 'Determine projection automatically'.
-The file size should not exceed 10 MB.
+.. hint:: The file size should not exceed 10 MB.
+Nethertheless, it is possible to change this restriction with the YAML configuration.

 Configuration
 -------------

 .. image:: ../../../figures/dataupload_configuration.png
-     :scale: 100
+     :width: 100%

-* **Show lable**: Shows a label which incorporates the title and appears next to the coordinates.
+* **Show label**: Shows a label which incorporates the title and appears next to the coordinates.
 * **Title**: Title of the element.
 It will appear next to the coordinates if 'Show label' is activated.
-* **Target**: Id of Map element to query
+* **Target**: Id of the Map element to query.
 * **Group**: Optional group name.
-* **Tooltip**: The text entered as a tooltip will be indicated by hovering over the element with the cursor.
+* **Tooltip**: Hint text entered as a tooltip will be indicated by hovering over the element with the cursor.
 * **Icon**: Choose an icon that will be displayed as the button of the element in the map.

-After choosing your application and looking at the configurations, you will find the Data Upload under sidepane the last one listed.
+After the element has been added to the backend, it is displayed at the corresponding position in Mapbender.

-Now, in Mapbender you will find the application in the sidepane and you can either insert files via drag and drop or by klicking on the underlined part 'choose file'.
+Then, you will find the element in the application and are able to either drag and drop files into it or upload them via the 'Choose file' button.

 .. image:: ../../../figures/dataupload.png
-     :scale: 100
+     :width: 100%

-After the polygon is uploaded it will be shown in the map and sidepane.
+After an object is uploaded, it will be shown in the map and the element list.
-Where you can make it (in)visible, zoom to the point, line or polygon, or delete the layer.
+There you can toggle its visibility, zoom to it, or delete it again.

-YAML-Definition
+YAML Definition
 ---------------

-This tamplate can be used to insert the element into a YAML application.
+This template can be used to insert the element into a YAML application.

 .. code-block:: yaml